trebortech/demotools/vagrant/windowbase/README.txt

 ----- YOU NOW HAVE THE IMAGE READY FOR VAGRANT -------

-Update the config.yaml with your information and execute vagrant up
+Update the config.yaml with your information and execute vagrant -otp="cccc.....ccccc" up